That he didn’t, didn’t already have.

 Just as we begin to believe in ourselves, we also begin to doubt.
 We imagine things and create our own barriers to self-development: wicked witches, apple-throwing trees, flying monkeys… they’re all imaginary, but we make them very real in our heads.
 We all know the Wizard of Oz doesn’t exist—shhh, don’t tell the little ones!—but it’s fun to think he might.
 Especially when we imagine the adventures we would have on the journey along the Yellow Brick Road.

-On my own journey, I have been impeded by self-doubt and uncertainty at various times, unsure of my worthiness and direction.
-Looking for someone to be proud of my accomplishments and most importantly me.
+On my own journey, I have been impeded by self-doubt and uncertainty at various times.
+Unsure of my worthiness and direction.
+Looking for someone to be proud of me and my accomplishments.
 Once upon a time, I was very skeptical about self-help, leadership development and anything having to do with paying someone for something I thought I should know, or worse, I should have already mastered.

 But through unique experiences, leadership training and my own self-development, I have since come to realize that we all need help in some form or another.
 At some time or another.